adrn/gala/docs/dynamics/mockstreams.rst

     k_\phi &= k_z = k_{vR} = k_{vz} = 0

-We can set these parameters when generating a stream model with `~gary.dynamics.mockstream.mock_stream`, but first we need to specify a potential and integrate the orbit of the progenitor system.
+We can set these parameters when generating a stream model with `~gala.dynamics.mockstream.mock_stream`, but first we need to specify a potential and integrate the orbit of the progenitor system.
 We'll use a spherical NFW potential, a progenitor mass :math:`m=10^4~{\rm M}_\odot` and initial conditions that place the progenitor on a mildly eccentric orbit: